of securities1 granted under the arrangement during the applicable fiscal year

-TSX Mandates Burn Rate Disclosure for Equity Compensation Plans
+TSX Proposes Burn Rate Disclosure for Equity Compensation Plans

-Compensation committees and executive officers of TSX-listed companies should note that the Toronto Stock Exchange has recently amended its rules, effective October 31, 2017, to require TSX listed issuers to annually disclose, in their management information circulars sent to their shareholders, the company’s burn rate under each of its equity compensation plans for each of the listed issuer’s three most recently completed fiscal years.
+Compensation committees and executive officers of TSX-listed companies should note that the Toronto Stock Exchange has recently published proposed amendments to its rules that will, if adopted, require a TSX listed issuer to annually disclose, in its management information circular sent to its shareholders, the company’s burn rate under its equity compensation plans.

-Under the new rule, the annual burn rate of each arrangement must be calculated as follows and expressed as a percentage:
+Under the proposed rule, the annual burn rate of the arrangement must be calculated as follows and expressed as a percentage: